sajcho/experimental/README.md

-# saux
+# saux-experimental
-ports for x86_64 only

-Warning:

-This is an experimental repo.
-The ports are created using the experimental version GCC 12.0.0 and where the software source code allows, is use linker "mold" - (https://github.com/rui314/mold/).
+The ports are built using the experimental version of GCC 13.0.0 The results are contained in this document.

-Use at your own risk !!!